Stuck in that dark hole again.

 125 We will sail pathless and wild seas,

-126 We will go where winds blow, waves dash, and the Yankee clipper speeds by under full sail.
+126 We will go where winds blow, waves dash, and the Yankee clipper speeds by under full sail.127 Allons! with power, liberty, the earth, the elements,

 128 Health, defiance, gayety, self-esteem, curiosity;